White-Label Product & Auth0 Integration

 Impact

-• Reusable Auth0 integration pattern established for future client onboarding
+- Auth0 integration pattern reused for subsequent client onboarding — reducing redesign time

 Research